Visualizing Electricity Rates by State - How Much Americans Pay for Electricity?

 According to the U.S. Energy Information Administration (EIA), the average U.S. household spends 12.70 cents per kWh of electricity.
 Using recent data from the EIA, we created three heat maps to illustrate how electricity rates vary across the U.S and across different types of customers.
 The first map is for residential electricity, which is electricity used in a house.
 The second is commercial electricity, which is used by businesses like retail establishments or private corporations.
 The third is for industrial electricity, which is for large manufacturing plants and production facilities.
 On each map, the darker shades indicate a more expensive electricity rate (measured as cents/kWh) and lighter shades indicate a less expensive rate.

-Top 5 States with the Most Expensive Residential Electricity Rates (cents/kWh)
+Most Expensive Residential Electricity Rates by State (cents/kWh)

 1. Hawaii: 32.09